 Waushara County, in partnership with Marquette and Green Lake Counties, recently formed the Tri-County Regional Economic Development Corporation (TCREDC).
 The TCREDC has a 6-member volunteer board of directors and a full time director.
 The mission of the TCREDC is to work in cooperation with public and private entities to promote the region and businesses in order to attract, stimulate and revitalize commerce, industry and manufacturing that results in the retention and creation of viable living wage jobs.
 Within the county, the Waushara County Economic Development Corporation, run by a board of volunteers, is working to foster new business development and support and sustain existing businesses throughout the county.
-The Redgranite Economic Development Corporation, located in the City of Wautoma, works on business recruitment and is the follow-up contact for the City of Wautoma's industrial parks.
-Both the Redgranite Economic Development Corporation, Appendix C contains a listing of economic development organizations and groups present in the county.
+The Redgranite Economic Development Committee manages the two TIF districts within the village and works to retain existing businesses and recruit new businesses to the community.
+The Wautoma Industrial Development Corporation, located in the City of Wautoma, works on business recruitment and is the follow-up contact for the City of Wautoma's industrial parks.
+Both the Redgranite Economic Development Committee and the Wautoma Industrial Development Corporation are volunteer-based.
+Appendix C contains a listing of economic development organizations and groups present in the county.